Food truck video of slain University of Idaho students offers timeline of their final hours

 Joseph Woodall, 26, who manages the food truck, told CNN the two students did not seem to be in distress or in danger in any way.

+The four students -- Mogen, Goncalves, Ethan Chapin and Xana Kernodle -- were all found stabbed to death in their shared off-campus home on Sunday afternoon in a bloody crime scene, authorities said.

-Autopsies on the four have been completed and the results will be revealed when available, an employee at the Spokane County Medical Examiner's Office told CNN.
+Autopsies have been completed and the results will be revealed when available, an employee at the Spokane County Medical Examiner's Office told CNN.

 The killings and the lack of information from authorities have rankled residents of Moscow, a city of 25,000 that hasn't recorded a murder since 2015, according to state police data.
 Local police are working with the FBI and state police to hunt down a suspect.